MobilityData/gtfs-validator/docs/NEW_RULES.md

 ```
 In this case, because the GTFS spec doesn't explictly say that each trip requires at least two stops, we can't say it's an `ERROR`.
 But it's still suspicious (riders need to board and exit the vehicle), so we set this as a `WARNING`.

-You can set up the notice constructor `UnusableTripNotice(int csvRowNumber, String tripId)` to take in whatever variables you want to pass from the validator to the notice, and then include them in the `ImmutableMap.of(` section to write them to the JSON output.
+You can set up the notice constructor `UnusableTripNotice(int csvRowNumber, String tripId)` to take in whatever variables you want to pass from the validator to the notice, specifying them as fields in the notice to write them to the JSON output.

 For example, this notice will appear in JSON output as: